Trump approves tariffs on $50 billion worth of Chinese goods

 On Thursday, Chinese Foreign Ministry spokesman Geng Shuang reiterated that China would not honor its pledge to increase purchases of US goods if tariffs were imposed.

+IMF chief: Clouds over global economy are 'getting darker by the day'

 The Trump administration last week cut a deal with Chinese telecommunications firm ZTE (ZTCOF) to end a crippling ban that prevented the company from buying American parts.
 ZTE's fate had become entwined in the trade talks.
-But the agreement to save the company has faced resistance from Congress.
+But the agreement to save the company has faced resistance from lawmakers in Congress, who argue the ban should stay in place because ZTE allegedly poses a security threat.

 Trump's decision to move forward with tariffs on China follows his recent imposition of steep tariffs on steel and aluminum imports from Canada, Mexico and the European Union on national security grounds.